How I Reconcile My Chronic Illness and Disability Identities

 This is what I needed to hear years ago.

-I hope this will help you find your place in this beautiful community, because we have a lot to do to make sure our rights are fulfilled.
+I hope this will help you find your place in this beautiful community, because we have a lot to do to make sure our rights are upheld.

 Getty image by Tamara Dragovic.